-- Are there zoning laws or other restrictions for your business location? - What types of business licenses do you need?

-Contact the city or county where you will start your business and ask if there are zoning laws of restrictions to consider.
+- Are there zoning laws or other restrictions for your business location? - Contact the city or county where you will start your business and ask if there are zoning laws or restrictions to consider. - What types of business licenses do you need?